CooperAcademia/test_website/content/en/rmarkdown/other.md

 ---
-title: "Other"
-linkTitle: "Other"
+linkTitle: Other
+title: Other
+type: docs
 weight: 8
-type: docs
 ---

 ## Additional commands